AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/locate-and-wait-elements.md

 ```csharp
  App.ElementCreateService.CreateByName<Button>("Purchase").ToExists();
 ```
 Waits for the element to exist on the page.
-Bellatrix always does it by default.
+BELLATRIX always does it by default.
 But if use another ToBe methods you need to add it again since you have to override the default behaviour.
 ### ToNotExists ###
 ```csharp
 App.ElementCreateService.CreateByName<Button>("Purchase").ToNotExists();